aristek/php-symfony-test-task/README.md

 - Authentication by secret key in URL;
 - PHP 7.*;
 - Symfony >= 4 (preferable) or plain PHP/any other framework;
-- any RDBMS;
+- Any RDBMS;
-- add some unit tests to the application (no need to cover all, only show the principles).
+- Add some unit tests to the application (no need to cover all, only show the principles);
+- (You can read more about our PHP projects here)[https://aristeksystems.com/technologies/php-development/].